-Social Media Intervention for Online Victimized Youth (SMILEY) - R34 on Cyberbullying
+Social Media Intervention for Online Victimized Youth (SMILEY)

 SMILEY is a social media-based chat program for teens ages 13-18 who have had negative online experiences (e.g., bullying, harassment, discrimination, etc.) and symptoms of depression.
 SMILEY is currently being tested by researchers to see if teens like using the chatbot.
 The researchers also want to know whether SMILEY can help teens better respond to and cope with negative online experiences and ultimately help teens have fewer of these experiences.